bxparks/acetimego/README.md

 ## Bugs And Limitations

-`acetimgo` does not support access to a monotonic clock of the underlying system.
+- `acetimgo` does not support access to a monotonic clock of the underlying system.
 The sole purpose of acetimego is to support timezones and date-times in the Gregorian calendar system.

-`acetimego` does not support the `time.Duration` object.
+- `acetimego` does not support the `time.Duration` object.
 The difference between two `acetime.Time` values can be represented as an `int64`.

-`acetimego` does not support date arithmetics such as adding days or months.
+- `acetimego` does not support date arithmetics such as adding days or months.

-`acetimego` does not support generalized formatting of the `ZonedDateTime` object similar to `time.Time.Format()`.
+- `acetimego` does not support generalized formatting of the `ZonedDateTime` object similar to `time.Time.Format()`.
 Only one specific ISO 8601 format is supported by the `String()` or `BuildString()` functions.
+- The internal algorithms have been tested primarily from the year 0001 to 9999.
+  There may be bugs outside of that range.

 ## License